The Jackass Narcissist.

 When caught in a lie or challenged with the truth, they are seldom perplexed or embarrassed.

-They simply change their stories or attempt to rework the facts, so they appear to be consistent with their lies.
+They simply change their stories or try to rework the facts, so they are consistent with their lies.

 The result is a series of contradictory statements and a thoroughly confused listener.